fathertime100/apollo-coin/README.md

 ```
 This value is your **TxHash** value and your **Output index** value that you will need in step 3.i below.

-g.
+m.
 Copy and paste this information into your **Apollon Masternode Reference Document**, under the header MASTERNODE OUTPUT.

-h.
+n.
 Go to the **Masternodes** tab.

-i.
+o.
 Click **Create** and fill these details:
 * Alias: **MN1**
 * Address: **VPS_IP:PORT from step 2.e above**.
 Also found under in your **Apollon Masternode Reference Document** under the header MASTERNODE SERVICE DETAILS
 * Privkey: **Masternode Private Key from step 2.e above**.
 Also found under in your **Apollon Masternode Reference Document** under the header MASTERNODE SERVICE DETAILS